ypenn21/vertexai-vs/README.md

 **Runtime:** Cloud Run   🌲

+## Train the diabetes prediction model
+### Follow the instructions in the diabetes-model.ipynb notebook, open it from browser: https://github.com/rick-c-goog/vertexai-vs/blob/main/diabetes-model.ipynb.
+Click "Run in Colab" link or "Open in Vertex AI Workbench", follow all the steps in notebook, till the endpoint created.
+Note the endpoint id for later uses.

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file

 `STREAMLIT_SERVER_PORT`
+`PROJECT_ID`
+`ENDPOINT_ID`

 ## Run Locally